 In comparison, U.S. exports to Canada, a major trading partner, totaled $157.5 billion, while imports from Canada came to $212.4 billion.

-Treasury Department spokesman Rob Nichols declined to comment on the possible economic impact of the disaster on the region, saying it was too soon to make an assessment.
+Treasury Department spokesman Rob Nichols said it was too soon to assess the possible economic impact of the disaster on the region.